Shyan1943/p4/README.md

 #### Purchase program section
       Feature 13.
 Allow users to purchase training program on site.
-(FR8)
+(FR8) Feature 14.
+Implemented a feedback system that reports successful and unsuccessful purchases to the user, with a helpful message.
+And redirect users back to shopping all programs page.

 #### Authentication mechanism
-      Feature 14.
-Only allow the same users to see, click & access UD button for their own Public Q&A & Review (FR6) Feature 15.
+      Feature 15.
+Only allow the same users to see, click & access UD button for their own Public Q&A & Review (FR6) Feature 16.
 Block different users to access others' UD Public Q&A & Review site if they try to access it by through url (FR6)
-      Feature 16.
-Only allow the Site admin to see, click & access CUD button for programs site (FR9) Feature 17.
+      Feature 17.
+Only allow the Site admin to see, click & access CUD button for programs site (FR9) Feature 18.
 Block users to access CUD Program site if they try to access it by through url (FR9)

 #### Backend Data Collection (FR7)
-      Feature 18.
+      Feature 19.
 Used of <a href="https://docs.djangoproject.com/en/3.1/ref/contrib/postgres/" target="_blank">Django postgres </a> to collect data information through this site "Backend" (FR7)

 ### Security Features
-      Feature 19.
+      Feature 20.
 The <.gitignore> file was created for the purpose of preventing files, environment variables, any passwords or security sensitive information, from being uploaded without needing to explicitly exclude them.
 Any file added to the gitignore will never be included in git commits.
 Not only does this feature allow for system-specific files to be untouched, but it allows for insurance that sensitive files will never be uploaded.

 ## Features Left to Implement
-      Feature 20.
-Allow external users to choose whether update image or not Feature 21.
+      Feature 21.
+Allow external users to choose whether update image or not Feature 22.
 Show purchase receipt after payment successfully

 # TECHNOLOGIES USED